-SIDEWALK CONSTRUCTION, WASHINGTON STREET FROM HALLS CORNER/WASHINGTON STREET TO HARDEN HILL ROAD (PHASE 1)
+SIDEWALK RECONSTRUCTION, WASHINGTON STREET FROM HALLS CORNER/WASHINGTON STREET TO HARDEN HILL ROAD (PHASE 1) AND SHARE THE ROAD SIGNAGE AND MARKINGS, WASHINGTON STREET

-Ideally, this project will construct a sidewalk that is approximately 720-feet-long on the southern side of Washington Street to connect to the existing sidewalk that ends at 11 Washington Street.
-A high-visibility crosswalk with ADA-compliant curb ramps across Harden Hill Road will improve visibility and safety of the crosswalk for all users.
+Ideally, this project will reconstruct a five-foot-wide minimum sidewalk with granite curbing that is approximately 720 feet long on the eastern side of Washington Street to connect to the existing sidewalk that ends at 11 Washington Street.
+A high-visibility crosswalk with pedestrian curb ramps across Harden Hill Road will improve visibility and safety of the crosswalk for all users.
 This is part of a phased project to connect two points of interest - Halls Corner to Powder Point.